 How is counselling beneficial?

 Talking to someone who is objective can eliminate judgement and biased responses.
-It is empowering when you begin to understand the reasons for your thoughts, feelings and behaviours from within the context of your life and personal experience.
-There is no right or wrong to counselling, together we will work towards making sense of your experiences.
+It is empowering when you begin to connect the dots and understand the reasons behind your thoughts, feelings and behaviours from within the context of your life and personal experiences.

 Training, qualifications & experience

-I have a diploma in therapeutic counselling and a Bsc in holistic therapies.
+I have a diploma in therapeutic counselling and have been in practice for five year

 British Association for Counselling & Psychotherapy